-Diabetic supplies are eligible under the drug benefit.
+Diabetic supplies and continuous blood glucose monitoring transmitters are eligible under the drug benefit.

 Hearing Aids: Charges for the purchase and repair of hearing aids when prescribed by an otorhinolaryngologist or otologist or recommended by an audiologist to a combined maximum for both ears.